 That’s an excellent array of products for a great price, and they are easy to set up and understand even if your experience with home security systems is limited.
 The keypad allows you to switch between Away, Home, and Disarmed modes, like traditional systems, but with useful features like programmable delays for arming, and push notifications for your phone app.

-Ring also offers 24/7 professional monitoring and video recording for a fee, with no cancellation fees if you decide to go back to a simpler setup.
-Get more information from our full review.
+Aside from the our full review., Ring also offers 24/7 professional monitoring and video recording for a fee, with no cancellation fees if you decide to go back to a simpler setup.
+Get more information from

 Kangaroo 5-piece kit